jmike/naomi-docs/naomi.md

 ## Introduction

 Naomi is a singleton.
-It's used as the entry point of the "naomi" module, e.g.
+It's what you get when you load "naomi", e.g.

 ```javascript
 var naomi = require('naomi');